 However, other O and M instructors told me that the black cane is a fashion choice intended for formal situations like weddings and graduations.
 I have come to learn that people do use black mobility canes for just this reason.
 I haven’t confirmed the Russian origin story though.

 Here’s a photo of a black cane in the snow.

-It’s important to note that if a person is using a black cane as a mobility tool, it is likely understood that the person using it has a severe level of blindness.
+It’s important to note that if a person is using a black or other coloured long cane as a mobility tool, in the side to side sweeping or tapping technique, it is likely understood that the person using it has a severe level of blindness.
 However it is no longer a symbol for blindness and the user cannot expect it to convey the same safety message as a white cane does, to drivers in moving vehicles.

 The final type of white cane is, I think, the least well understood.
 The white support cane is also used as a tool as well as a symbol.
 In this case its functional use is to support some of the user’s weight while at the same time it’s intended as a symbol to communicate blindness.

 Here’s a photo of a white support cane in use.